Enjoy comfortable guestrooms, appealing amenities, exceptional service, and a central location near

 Experience the fine art of hospitality and the ultimate in personal service set in the midst of a city world-famous for its charming history and cutting-edge style.
 Hotel Nikko, just steps from Union Square in the heart of San Francisco, is an ideal destination for business travel or a special getaway.
 Recommended by Travel Alternatives Group (TAG), Hotel Nikko is noted for its LGBT friendliness.

 Hotel Nikko offers 532 elegantly appointed rooms including 22 suites.
-Guests are pampered by such amenities as Subarashee Yume pillow-top beds, high-speed Internet access, large flat panel televisions, stereos and CD & iPod players.
+Guests are pampered by such amenities as Subarashii Yume pillow-top beds, complimentary internet access, large flat panel televisions, stereos and CD & iPod players.
 The Imperial Club rooms on the top floors provide commanding views of the city while the exclusive Imperial Club Lounge serves a light breakfast each morning and a wine and beer reception each evening.